c-scale-community/workflow-coastal-hydrowaq/README.md

 	curl -fsSL https://get.docker.com/ | sh
 	sudo systemctl start docker

-1. Navigate to `$HOME/use-case-hisea/scripts/download` and do:
+1. Navigate to `$HOME/use-case-hisea/scripts/download` and do (if you have permission denied error, add sudo before the command):

 		docker build --tag download-input .